Are your volunteers trained?

 Volunteers are not trained for skilled care.
 Our volunteers are kind and giving people from your community who just want to help families who need a little assistance now and then.
 Each home situation is different and we will try to match a volunteer and his or her interests to the situation as best as we can.
 Please take time to appropriately train the volunteer to respond to the particular person and situation.
 If you are a caregiver who is receiving respite break support, please be sure to give emergency contact information to our volunteer before you leave your loved one

 Normally volunteers visit once a week for one hour or so, with the exception of respite care, when a volunteer may stay two to three hours at a time.

 How much does your service cost?

 We do not charge for our services.
-As a sponsored ministry of CSJ Ministries, we are blessed to receive some monies from their generous support given to our community to live out God’s unifying love to the dear neighbors around us.
+We are blessed to receive some monies from CSJ Ministries to live out God’s unifying love to the dear neighbors around us.
 However, Caregiver Companion primarily exists on people willing to donate, businesses or foundations support, individuals who name this non-profit in their will, or an occasional grant.
 If you or your family desires to give and is able to, we are thankful for any contribution.
 Any amount, large or small, is much appreciated.

 Can I call you when I need a ride?

 Yes, but only after we have done an assessment, the transportation waiver is signed and after other transportation options are not available for you.
 We request at least three to four business days’ notice for all transportation requests.
 This allows the office staff to have the needed amount of time to communicate your need to our volunteer and confirm a driver for you.

 No. Services for driving extend only within Tippecanoe County.
 The American Red Cross does provide transportation to Indianapolis.